moleculerjs/site/source/docs/metrics.md

 | `action` | `String` | Action name |

 ### `metrics.circuit-breaker.close`
-The broker send this event if the circuit breaker module changed its state to `closed`.
+The broker sends this event when the circuit breaker module changed its state to `closed`.

 **Payload**